 The Company has a valid title over the property as described in the agreement located in Thiruvananthapuram, Desom, Kowdiar Village, Thiruvananthapuram Taluk, and Thiruvananthapuram District.
 The Company vide the agreement (the "Development Agreement") authorised and empowered MPG to develop the said property into a premium residential complex at its own cost as per the specifications, terms and conditions laid down in the agreement (the "Development").
 MPG has agreed to complete the construction of the flats/ units within 48 months from the date of receiving final building permit from the government agencies/ statutory authorities.
 In consideration of permitting the Development, MPG shall pay to the Company 30% of the full sale value of each unit while MPG may retain the balance.
-The parties may terminate the Development Agreement by giving 30 days' written notice to the other party in the event of delay in getting the required building permits within one year from the date of the Development Agreement or MPG failing to commence construction within one year from the date of receipt of building permit or MPG failing to progress the construction according to agreed timelines.
+The parties may terminate the Development Agreement by giving 30 days' written notice to the other party in the event of delay in getting the required building permits within one year from the date of receipt of building permit or MPG failing to progress the construction according to agreed timelines.
 The Development Agreement was cancelled vide the cancellation deed dated March 30, 2016.
 The Development Agreement was cancelled in view of restructuring of project execution.
 An amount of ₹9,00,000 paid by MPG to the project consultant was instructed to be refunded.